top of page

 The framework describes technological systems based on:

-• Outcome - stakeholders, problem (to be solved), benefits, and detriments.
+• Outcome - stakeholders, problem to be addressed, benefits and detriments

 SAFO framework with examples